Creative Deal Toy Ideas: 7 Frequently Overlooked Sources of Inspiration

 Combining aspects of the deal can transform well-worn concepts into something unique.

-In the three designs below elements of the transactions are seamlessly, and creatively, combined.
+The three designs below combine elements of the transactions both seamlessly, and creatively.

 The crystal tombstone below combines design elements—a horseshoe, a carrot, and the state of Washington—to convey very precisely the specifics of the asset involved: a Washington-based company specializing in apparel for the equestrian sports sector.

-Kellogg’s Euro issue is cleverly conveyed in artwork of the Keebler Elf—a quintessentially American brand mascot—fanning a wad of Euro notes.
+The clever design for Kellogg’s Euro issue has artwork of the Keebler Elf—a quintessentially American brand mascot—fanning a wad of Euro notes.

 The third design commemorates a Massachusetts-based solar project.